-GeoSciML describes geological features in a mapping perspective, articulated around the concept of a MapFeature – the cartographic element shown on a map, and the GeologicalFeature it represents.
-All concepts that can be represented on a map are subtypes of GeologicalFeatures. -
+GeoSciML describes geological features from the mapping perspective, articulated around the concept of a MappedFeature – the cartographic element shown on a map, and the GeologicFeature it represents.
+All geologic concepts that can be represented on a map are subtypes of GeologicFeature.

+Figure 3 - High-level conceptual model.